aerian-studios/ignite-typescript-boilerplate/readme.md

 ignite new MyLatestCreation --b ignite-typescript-boilerplate --min
 ```

-## Using Typescript with React Native
+## Using TypeScript with React Native

-React Native can't compile Typescript directly, so we add a transpilation step which compiles the .tsx files to
+React Native can't compile TypeScript directly, so we add a transpilation step which compiles the .tsx files to
 Javascript, ready for Babel.
 These are compiled to the `dist` directory.
 The easiest way to handle
 this is to run `npm run watch` which watches the source files for changes and compiles them to the `dist` directory.
 You will need to run `npm run copyfiles` once to copy images and fixtures into the `dist` directory.
 You can then